In a city frequently touted as being expensive and unaffordable to the average tourist, is there any way you can save your dirhams on a trip to Dubai?

 Dubai Canal Boardwalk

 The man-made canal carved into the desert see’s Dubai Creek connected to the Arabian Gulf via the city’s Business Bay area.
 Whilst you can pay to take a ferry or cruise boat down the canal, there is a 3.2km walkway that runs alongside the canal that’s free to stroll along, particularly pretty at night.
+At Sheikh Zayed Road you can catch the man-made Dubai Waterfall, beautifully lit up at night.

 Enjoy a ride on the Dubai Water Bus